briancrink/accessedu/documentation/addendum/adherence.md

 to disrupt the American Education System in the next few years for better or for worse.

-I knew too much about the unfortunate dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
+I understood the unfortunate dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
 No duct tape necessary.

 ## Insights Learned